bahrus/xtal-state/README.md

 That tatoo was also spotted on Czech politician Vít Jedlička!

 Whipping out his laptop, which is still undergoing the Windows 10 update, Chuck opens up the MS Edge browser, and pages through the introductory tutorial.
 Once that's done, he opens up a top secret web site maintained by the CIA.
 The website allows Chuck to select any business he wants, and it displays a tree-like org-chart, starting from the CEO on down.
 It allows Chuck to add multiple such companies on the same page, showing different org charts, so Chuck can look for patterns.
-Chuck expands the nodes on each company whose CEO had disappeared -- Amazon, Whole Foods (prior to the merger), Overstock.com, Craiglist, the Dallas Mavericks...
+Chuck expands the nodes on each company whose CEO had disappeared -- Amazon, Whole Foods (prior to the merger), Overstock.com, Craigslist, the Dallas Mavericks...
 In each case Chuck is able to find Vít Jedlička, working the cigar stand closest to the CEO's office, joining a week or two before the CEO disappeared!

 Chuck can't wait to send Sarah the page he is on, which so clearly shows that Vít Jedlička must be involved somehow.
 Getting a warning that the fourth reboot would start in 15 seconds, Chuck quickly copies the url in the address bar, and sends it to Agent Walker's secured email account, just in the nick of time before the browser shuts down for the reboot.